Keyruu/nirius/README.md

 scratchpad is actually the bottom-most non-empty workspace.
 When you focus that, nirius will move the scratchpad windows to the workspace below.

-- `scratchpad-toggle`: Moves the current window to the scratchpad if it's not a scratchpad window already.
+- `scratchpad-toggle [--app-id PATTERN]`: Moves the current window (or a window matching the app-id pattern) to the scratchpad if it's not a scratchpad window already.
 If it is, removes it from the scratchpad, i.e., it's just a normal floating window afterwards.
 Making a scratchpad window tiled again also removes its scratchpad state implicitly.
-- `scratchpad-show`: Shows a window from the scratchpad.
+- `scratchpad-show [--app-id PATTERN]`: Shows a window from the scratchpad.
 If a scratchpad window is already shown, moves it back to the scratchpad.
-Repeated invocations cycle though all scratchpad windows.
+When no app-id is specified, shows the most recently focused scratchpad window.
+When an app-id pattern is provided, shows a scratchpad window matching that pattern.

 ### <a id="installation">Installation</a>